karote00/context-rag/README.md

 **Get relevant project context for AI agents to save 90% of tokens.**

+## 🌟 The Vision: A Win-Win AI Ecosystem

+Context-rag creates a sustainable AI ecosystem that benefits everyone:

+**🎯 For Developers & AI Agents:**
+- **Laser-focused accuracy**: AI gets only relevant context, leading to more precise and project-specific responses
+- **Extended capabilities**: Save 90% on tokens means 10x more tasks within rate limits and budgets
+- **Better outcomes**: Quality over quantity - AI works with curated, meaningful context instead of noise

+**💡 For AI Companies:**
+- **Reduced infrastructure costs**: Process 90% fewer tokens while delivering better results
+- **Sustainable scaling**: Efficient token usage enables serving more users with existing resources
+- **Enhanced service quality**: Focused context leads to higher customer satisfaction

+**🚀 The Win-Win Result:**
+Users accomplish more with AI, AI companies reduce costs, and everyone benefits from a more efficient, sustainable AI ecosystem.
+Context-rag isn't just about saving tokens—it's about creating smarter interactions that work better for everyone.

+---

 A lightweight CLI tool that helps AI agents understand your project by providing focused context instead of sending entire codebases.

 ---